 Then again, desperate times…

-During my darker days, following this method helps me slowly, gradually whittle down the chores that seem monumental.
+During my darker days of depression, following this method helps me slowly, gradually whittle down the chores that seem monumental.
 The ones that are no-brainers on “normal” days but loom large on depressed days.

 Make a list of every single thing you need to do to get the house functional.
 Even the most obvious of things.
 But primarily those that are necessary to get up and running again.

 Then break every list item down into chunks.
 Teeny, tiny chunks.

 Like if you need to clean off all the horizontal surfaces in the bedroom, list each dresser separately.

 Quickly number the list.
 It’s okay to have a bazillion things on it.
 Just try to make sure each task takes less than 5 minutes (preferably less than 2).

 You are not going to get all of these things done.
 You are simply going to make forward progress.

 This isn’t like a regular to do list.
 This is a “push my way up to the surface so I can breathe” list.

 Keep in mind, if there’s something you really do need to get done today, circle it.
 That way, it doesn’t get lost in the shuffle.